jakerothstein/DiscordQuizletBot/README.md

 >
 Starts the game

->/start-random-game
+>/search-game [key]
 >
-Starts a random game
+Starts a random game with a user provided key

 >/reset-bot
 >